GreenerWP/greenerwp-wordpress-plugin/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/greenerwp` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the greenerWP screen to configure and use the plugin
+1. Visit the 'greenerWP' admin menu entry to access configuration and features

+== Screenshots ==

+1. Page size statistics help you find pages worth optimising
+2. Recipes are step by step instructions for improving your site
+3. Configure greenerWP to fit your needs

 == Changelog ==

-= 0.0.8 (2020-01-xx) =
+= 0.1.0 (2020-01-16) =

 * Feature: Page statistics
 * Enhancement: Reordered recipes by importance